cjustinas/BSW-Data-Course/chapter2.md

 xp: 100
 skills: 2
 ```
-We will begin by getting some very braod infromation about the DataFrame `df`.
+We will begin by getting some very broad information about the DataFrame `df`.
 For this purpose you will use the `info()` method.

 Aftet you submit the solution, take some time to read the success message that will help you interpret the results.